Managing Weight-Loss Medication Side Effects: A Physician's Guide

 Rotating injection sites between the abdomen, thigh, and upper arm reduces the likelihood of localized reactions.

-Managing weight management medication side effects effectively requires clinical supervision and patient education.
+Managing weight-loss medication side effects effectively requires clinical supervision and patient education.
 Schedule a consultation with Dr. Kamen to learn how to manage side effects while maximizing your weight management results.